cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

     Make sure you enable inbound traffic from your  security settings in the instance's security group.
 Port `22` is required for `ssh` access, and ports `80` and `443` are required for HTTP(S) access.

+ 1. To use Cloudify Manager from the Cloudify CLI, run the following command.

+    ```$ cfy cfy profiles use <manager-ip> -u admin -p admin -t default_tenant```

+    The default username and password are `admin`/`admin`.

+    Because the `cfy` command is already available and configured, you can navigate to Cloudify Manager using SSH and use the already configured CLI environment.

+ 1. It is good practice to change the `admin` password as soon as Cloudify is up.
+Use the following command.

+    ```cfy users set-password admin -p <new-password>```

+ 1. After you have changed the password, run the following command to update the active CLI profile to use the new password.
+    ```cfy profiles use <manager-ip> -u admin -p <the-new-password> -t default_tenant```

+ 1. To access the Cloudify Manager UI, navigate to http://<_manager-ip_>/

 # What's Next